Effects of Collaboration for Government Efficiency (Work Package 9 – WP9)

 - What is the role of ICT in fostering or inhibiting the collaboration?

-To answer these questions, the WP9 team is carrying out the following activities:
+To answer these questions, the WP9 team carried out the following activities:

 - A literature review of efficiency and red tape to understand under what conditions collaboration can reduce costs and improve service quality;